 - You can apply for Permanent Residency after living in the country for 3 years under a temporary resident status.
 The count of 3 years begins once you receive your first Temporary Residency.

 - All residency types may include your spouse, as long as you are legally married.
 This is also true if you decide to get married here in Costa Rica.
-In fact, as a lawyer, Raquel can also legally marry you.
+In fact, your immigration lawyer could also legally marry you.
 With your residency, children under the age of 18 can also be included.